 - by Azani

-A lot of believers find themselves asking God “what’s next?”
+A lot of people find themselves asking God “what’s next?”

-They’re saved, living a “holy-enough” life, but they don’t know what to do next.
-They want more spiritually, but don’t necessarily know how to pursue God.
+They’re doing okay.
+Living a decent life, but they don’t know what to do next.
+They want more spiritually, but don’t necessarily know how to pursue God or who he truly is.

-No one is teaching them what to do with their zeal and passion.
+No one is teaching them what to do with their zeal, passion, and talents.
 The Church isn’t teaching them how to practically live out their faith.
-Leaders aren’t showing them how to use their faith to overcome circumstances.
+Leaders aren’t teaching them how their spirituality can help them overcome circumstances.
 No one is teaching them how to pray and get results.
 They aren’t being taught how to balance the intersection of spirituality and humanity.
 Their church leaders and friends don’t teach them about seeking, pursuing, submitting to and discovering God for a lifetime.

-So, many people get saved, are on fire for God, but end up turning away from Him.
+So, many people end up turning away from God altogether.
 Not because they never wanted God, but because they didn’t know what to do or how to use their faith to pursue Him.
 In essence, their faith became ineffective and boring to them.

 If this is you, don’t fret.

-I am here to tell you that there is nothing about the kingdom of God that is boring and there is hope.
-When you dedicate your life to pursuing God and discovering His glory, His riches, and your identity in Him – you will remain in a place of constant fascination and awe!
+I am here to tell you that there is nothing about God that is boring and there is hope.
+When you dedicate your life to pursuing and chasing after God and discovering His glory, His riches, and your identity in Him – you will remain in a place of constant fascination and awe!

 Woohoo!
-Our God is a God who always gives us more to discover, more to learn, more ways to grow, and more things to experience.
+God always gives us more to discover, more to learn, more ways to grow, and more things to experience.
 For every question you have, God has an answer.
 But that answer may require some seeking.

 So if you’re reading this and are thinking I’m either crazy or way too excited about this topic (I admit, I am both), then keeeeep on reading.